-As someone who struggles with migraines, you’re all too familiar with the feeling of desperation that overcomes you when an attack strikes.
+As someone who struggles with migraine, you’re all too familiar with the feeling of desperation that overcomes you when an attack strikes.
 You feel like you’d do anything to get some relief.
 Seriously, you’d sell your soul if it meant you could get rid of this debilitating pain.

 Of course, you hope that your medication will do its job, but unfortunately, that’s not always the case.
-What else can you do when no amount of bargaining and pleading is going to kick that migraine to the curb?
+What else can you do when no amount of bargaining and pleading is going to kick that migraine attack to the curb?

 There are a ton of home remedies and alternative treatments out there that you can try.
 But, there are some other things you should have stocked and on hand in your migraine relief toolkit when those just aren’t working.